 Salary and Wage Rates: Employee salary will be based upon rates approved by the Pierre Indian Board of Education, within budget limitations.
-One to three years of experience will be taken into account, if the experience is of similar nature.
+One to three years of experience will be considered on the Classified Wage Scale, and up to five years of experience will be considered on the Teacher Salary Scale, if the experience is of similar nature.